 Vibration Measurement Instruments and Vibration Analyzers Information

-Vibration measurement instruments and vibration analyzers can accept a number of different types of transducers, including acceleration, linear velocity, proximity and displacement, rotary velocity and temperature.
-In addition, many vibration instruments can take generic signal inputs, including voltage, current, frequency and serial inputs.
+Vibration measurement instruments and vibration analyzers can accept a number of different types of transducers, including acceleration, linear velocity, proximity and displacement, rotary velocity, and temperature.
+In addition, many vibration instruments can take generic signal inputs, including voltage, current, frequency, and serial inputs.
 Some of these instruments can even accept wireless data transmissions.

-- For ambient conditions, such things as temperature should be considered, as well as the maximum shock and vibration the vibration instruments will be able to handle.
-This is the rating of how much abuse the devices can stand before it stops performing, much different from how much shock or vibration the vibration instruments can measure.
+- For ambient conditions, such things as temperature should be considered, as well as the maximum shock and vibration the instruments will be able to handle.
+This is the rating of how much abuse the devices can withstand before it stops performing, much different from how much shock or vibration the instruments can measure.

 Vibration instruments come in different form factors.
 As mentioned above, they can be stationary or portable.
 Another slightly different option is a handheld device, meaning that the instrument is actually small enough to operate in one’s hand, as opposed to being a portable device with wheels or a handle.

 The user interface can be as simple as an analog readout or as complex as an actual computer.
-Vibration instruments can be operated either manually or via a host computer, can have software support for computer interfacing, and can even have hard drives, removable media or nonvolatile memory options.
+Vibration instruments can be operated either manually or via a host computer, can have software support for computer interfacing, and can even have hard drives, removable media, or nonvolatile memory options.

 Electrical output options depend on the system being used with the vibration instruments.
 Common analog options are voltage, current, or frequency.
 Digital output choices are the standard parallel and serial signals.
 Another option is to use vibration instruments with an output of a change in state of switches or alarms.
 Vibration instruments can often output velocity or displacement values as well as standard vibration readings.